ChristChurchMayfair/ccm_jekyll_site/_events/londonliving.md

 findOutMoreText: Learn more
 findOutMoreLink: /londonliving
 ---
-Find out about our new series of podcasts and the special events being held on 22nd and 23rd May, looking at how Christianity speaks into uncertainty.
+Find out about our new series of podcasts looking at how Christianity speaks into uncertainty.